123srb/Hay-How-Are-You/README.md

 I wanted a program I could use from a Dropbox of Drive that I could do journalling in securely, still be able to customize, and relatively easily access the date for data science analysis.

+But most importantly, I wanted it to be fast to fill out
+* The application lets you set any variable to have a default value to load, load the previously submitted value, or have no default.
+If you already have data for that day, it will load that data
+* You won't need to take you hands off the keyboard, type in your selection or choose it with your arrow keys then tab to the next value.

 It currently uses Fernet encryption for stored values, but I may change that later, I haven't done too much research on Python encryption but it seems suggested..